michaelfester/docs/docs/reference/data-sources/big-tables.md

 slug: big-tables
 ---

 Built for the most demanding workflows, **Big Tables** is an enterprise-grade database hosted directly in Glide.
-While a normal glide table has a limit of 25,000 rows, Big Tables can support up to 10 million rows.
+While a normal [Glide Table](https://www.glideapps.com/docs/reference/data-sources/glide-tables) has a limit of 25,000 rows, Big Tables can support up to 10 million rows.
 With Big tables, your app can scale as your data grows.

 {% callout title="" %}
 Big Tables are only available on Business and Enterprise plans.
 Need to upgrade?
 [Read more about our plans and pricing here](https://www.glideapps.com/pricing).